Dakuider/Eallfedem/HomebrewRules/Zinoplasm.md

 ## Resistance to Exposure Units

-For each 24 hours spent with AEUs > 0, you gain one layer of natural shielding to zinoplasm, but the material begins to affect your mind and body permanently.
+For each consecutive 72 hour period spent with AEUs > 0 or as a result of succeeding zinoplasm saving throws (described below), you gain one layer of "natural shielding" to zinoplasm, but the material begins to affect your mind and body permanently.
 For each level of natural shielding, a portion of your body gives of a dim purple glow.
-When your AEUs increases by 1:
-- Ignore effects due to 10 or more AEUs.
-- You can choose to re-roll your d20.
+One layer of shielding allows you to ignore the "At 10 or more AEUs" section, but only if you've gone through the process once.
+Two layers of shielding halves damage from zinoplasm effects, but the _confusion_ spell is cast on you (DC10) when you take damage in this way.
+Three layers of shielding allows you to re-roll your effect d20 when determining zinoplasm exposure effects.
-  If you do, cast the _confusion_ spell on yourself (save DC13).
+If you do, the _confusion_ spell is cast on you (DC13) Four layers of shielding makes you immune to the effects of zinoplasm.

 ## Losing Exposure Units

 - Casting Dispel Magic on yourself removes 1 AEU, and an additional AEU for each level of spell slot used above 3rd-level.
 - For every 15 minutes spent not gaining AEUs, your active AEU count is reduced by 0.25.
- - For every 5 hit points healed, your AEU count is reduced by 0.25.
+- For each collection of hit points healed equal to the max value of your hit die, your AEU count is reduced by 1.
+  For example: being healed 8HP when your hit die is a d8 reduces your AEU count by 1.
+  Being healed 4HP when your hit die is a d8 reduces your AEU count by 1/2.

 ## Exposure Unit Effects

 Some of your skin becomes a deep purple color and gives off a dim purple glow in the following order based on the number of AEUs you have:

+- _AEUs < 1_: None
-    1. Fingers and toes.
+- _1 <= AEUs < 2_: Fingers and toes.
-    2. Hands and feet.
+- _2 <= AEUs < 3_: Hands and feet.
-    3. Forearms and calves.
+- _3 <= AEUs < 4_: Forearms and calves.
-    4. Upper arms and legs.
+- _4 <= AEUs < 5_: Upper arms and legs.
-    5. Hips and groin.
+- _5 <= AEUs < 6_: Hips and groin.
-    6. Abdomen.
-    7. Chest.
+- _6 <= AEUs < 7_: Abdomen.
+- _7 <= AEUs < 8_: Chest.
-    8. Shoulders and neck.
+- _8 <= AEUs < 9_: Shoulders and neck.
-    9. Bottom half of head.
+- _9 <= AEUs < 10_: Bottom half of head.
-    10. Top half of head.
+- _AEUs >= 10_: Top half of head.

-If you have 10 AEUs, make a Constitution saving throw (DC15).
-On a failed save, you drop to zero hit points and are stable.
-On a successful save, take 1d8 lightning damage.

-When your number of exposure units increases by 1, roll a d20 and follow the instructions:
+When your number of exposure units increases into a new threshold above, roll a d20 and follow the instructions on the table below.
+When "_n_" is mentioned, it is the number indicated as the floor of the new threshold of AEUs.

- - _1_: You take _n_d4 lightning damage, where _n_ is the number of AEUs you have.
+ - _1_: You take _n_d4 lightning damage.
- - _2-3_: You regain a spent spell slot, starting with the highest level spent spell slot you have.
-If you have no spent spell slots, a ball of lightning energy expands out from you in a 20 foot radius.
-Creatures inside the light must make a Constitution saving throw (DC10).
-On a failed save, the creature takes 1d8 lightning damage.
+ - _2-3_: You regain a spent spell slot, starting with the lowest level spent spell slot you have.
+   If you have no spent spell slots, a ball of lightning energy expands out from you in a 10 foot radius.
+   Creatures inside the lightning must make a Constitution saving throw (DC10).
+   On a failed save, the creature takes _n_d4 lightning damage, where _n_ is the highest level .
    On a successful save, it takes half as much.
  - _4-5_: A magical item you are carrying gains one charge.
-If this results in the the item having more than its maximum number of charges or the item doesn't have charges, the item becomes hot to the touch for the next minute and you take 1d4 lightning damage if you're touching it.
+   If this results in the the item having more than its maximum number of charges or the item doesn't have charges, the item becomes animated (as if by the _animate objects_ spell) and take actions based on the _confusion_ table (re-roll a 9-10).
    If you have no magical items, follow the instructions for rolls _2-3_.
  - _6-12_: The spell Light (purple colored) is cast on you for the next minute.
  - _13-19_: The spell Blur is cast on you for the next minute.
  - _20_: You feel invigorated by magical energy.
-Roll one of your hit dice and increase your current and max hit points by the result.
+   Roll one of your hit dice and increase your current hit points by the result (hit points over your maximum are temporary).

+### At 10 or more AEUs

+Whenever you start your turn with 10+ AEUs, you must make a special saving throw, called a zinoplasm saving throw.
+Unlike other saving throws, this one isn't tied to any ability score.
+You are in the hands of fate now, aided only by spells and features that improve your chances of succeeding on a saving throw.

+Roll a d20 (with advantage if you're Malak).
+If the roll is a 10 or higher, you succeed.
+Otherwise, you fail.
+A success or failure has no effect by itself.
+Once you've accrued three successes or failures, you gain a layer of natural shielding to zinoplasm.
+On your third success, you gain a layer of natural shielding to zinoplasm and a new special ability.
+On your third failure, you gain a layer of natural shielding to zinoplasm, but you drop to 0 hit points.
+The successes and failures don't need to be consecutive; keep track of both until you collect three of a kind.
+The number of both is reset to zero when you reduce your AEUs to below 10.

+_Rolling 1 or 20_: When you make a zinoplasm saving throw and roll a 1 on the d20, it counts as two failures.
+If you roll a 20 on the d20, it counts as 2 successes.

+#### Special Abilities

+If you succeed your zinoplasm saving throws, your defining quality becomes enriched with magic and manifests itself in the form of changes to your appearance and magical abilities.

+For example:
+- A Giant Spider will become a Phase Spider, the ultimate hunter beast.
+- An Orc will become a Tanarukk, the epitome of a raging warrior.

+Grimdash's special abilities:
+- He can use his action to polymorph into a wolf-humanoid hybrid (MM 211).
+- He gains proficiency in Stealth.
+- His Strength becomes 15.
+- His Hybrid form base AC is 13.

+Elyas' special abilities:
+- He becomes Half-Dragon (MM 180).
+- He gains blindsight with a radius of 10 feet and darkvision with a radius of 60 feet.
+- He gains resistance to lightning damage.
+- He can speak Draconic.
+- He gains the Blue Dragon Wyrmling _Lightning Breath_ ability.

+Malak's special abilities:
+- He becomes a modified Scourge Aasimar (VGM 105).
+- His Charisma score increases by 2.
+- He gains resistance to lightning damage (i.e. zinoplasm effect damage is null).
+- He can cast _shocking grasp_ as a bonus action.
+- He can speak, read, and write Celestial.
+- His _Radiant Consumption_ is instead a _Lightning Consumption_ (lightning damage)
+  - Does lightning damage instead of radiant.
+  - His aura doesn't damage him on the end of his turn, but he has to option to make the damage output equal to his level if he takes damage equal to half his level.
+  - At the end of combat, this ability "recharges" on a 5 or a 6.

 ## Weapons: